 In direct response to this Board Resolution, the GNSO Council proposed a Joint SO/AC Working Group, composed by members of ICANN's Supporting Organizations (SOs) and Advisory Committees (ACs), to look into applicant support for new gTLDs.
 The Working Group, also known as the JAS WG or WG, was formed in late April 2010.

 After a snapshot of the initial recommendations was released for community review, the proposals were reworked in the light on comments received.
 A second snapshot was released to the ICANN board of directors and the chartering organizations before the report was finalized.

-This Final Report incorporates the feedback received from the public ad other consultations.
+This Final Report incorporates the feedback received from the public and other consultations.
 In summary, the recommendations encompass the following:

 Cost reduction (evaluation and registry fee modifications);